lilyball/textmate-bundles/Review/Bundles/R Console (Rdaemon).tmbundle/Support/lib/help.markdown

 -   __`readline(prompt="a prompt: ")` places the caret beneath the prompt__

     This is the normal case.
 See more [here](#sect_3.3.1).

--   __The Quartz device blocks itself__

-    The Quartz device only works properly if you load the library "CarbonEL" in beforehand.

 -   __How can I save a plot as JPEG, PNG, etc.__